ShafeeqAhamedS/PCA-EXP-2-MATRIX-SUMMATION-USING-2D-GRIDS-AND-2D-BLOCKS-AY-23-24/README.md

-# Matrix Summation using 2D Grids and 2D Blocks AY 23 24
+# Matrix Summation using 2D Grids and 2D Blocks

 ### EX.
 NO: 02
 ### ENTER YOUR NAME: Shafeeq Ahamed S